ufal/npfl138/tasks/cifar_competition.md

 module.
 Note that the test set is different than that of official CIFAR-10.

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2324-summer#competitions).
-Everyone who submits a solution which achieves at least _70%_ test set accuracy will get 4 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _70%_ test set accuracy gets 4 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.

 Note that my solutions usually need to achieve around ~85% on the development set to score 70% on the test set.